jamezrin/enectiva-faq/README.md

             URL: /cs/oddily/manualy-treti/koncentratory/
             hide: false
 ```
 If you wants to implement a new menu entry, needs to follow the above structure. **Remark the use of the hide parameter, you can use it for hide menu**.
-For last one, and for to implement the menu entry correctly, you must add a new line into main-menu.html layout.
+Last one, and for to implement the menu entry correctly, you must add a new line into main-menu.html layout.
 #### Top-level menu
 Use of the variables:
 - **$i_i** = installations_instructions